PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 the `package.json` test field, when executed with `npm test` will have access to the `tap` executable.

 Of course this is a very simplistic test, however the point is that the unit test is not in anyway concerned with how the service is exposed.
-Becuse we extracted the wiring logic into `wiring.js` we can test out service logic independent of context.
+Because we extracted the wiring logic into `wiring.js` we can test out service logic independent of context.

 #### Pattern Routing